XavierHuangWF/efficient-financial-distillation/README.md

 | Twitter Financial News Sentiment | GPT-4o teacher (zero-shot) | GPT-4o | 72.78 | 71.45 |

 These results show that structured synthetic expansion can substantially improve compact student models in low-resource settings, and that semantically representative seed selection matters.

 ---

-## Relevance to broader research directions

-This repository focuses on financial sentiment classification, but its core methodology—representative seed selection, structured synthetic data generation, and compact model distillation—is relevant to broader low-resource and privacy-constrained AI settings.
-In particular, the workflow demonstrated here reflects transferable methods for language-based monitoring and decision-support tasks where labeled data are limited, efficient deployment matters, and reliable model behavior is important.
-These methodological components are relevant to broader research directions involving healthcare monitoring and critical infrastructure analytics.

----